azdavis/millet/docs/manual.md

 #### Long lines

-The Millet formatter employs exceedingly unsophisticated strategies to break code across many lines.
+The naive Millet formatter employs exceedingly unsophisticated strategies to break code across many lines.
 What this means is that large expressions (e.g. a function call expression with many long arguments) may be formatted all on one line.

 The suggested workaround is to use a `let ... in ... end` expression and split out sub-expressions into variables.
 So instead of